The La Niña effect: How to prepare for the storm

 La Niña and rural Australia

-Because of ongoing drought conditions in large parts of Australia, many of our farmers have been doing it tough for a very long time.
+Because of ongoing drought conditions in parts of Australia, many of our farmers have been doing it tough for a very long time.
 And while most farmers would love to see rain, a weather event like La Niña could be disastrous.

 Laura Nelson heads up QBE’s Small and Medium Enterprise (SME) Digital Engagement and has a particular focus on farm insurance.